Table of contents

 However, we did find some of the advice a little vague and subjective.

-Lessons like interviewing and finding work as a writer offer more concrete advice; however, his other lessons are (of course) based purely on HIS experience and may not be appropriate to your own writing – especially if you’re writing in a different genre.
+Lessons like interviewing and finding work as a writer offer more concrete advice; however, his other lessons are (of course) based purely on HIS experience and may not be appropriate to your writing – especially if you’re writing in a different genre.

 However, his industry insight is invaluable, and video lessons on how to use tone and captivate readers are universal, regardless of your writing style.